 Putney Student Travel, in its 70th year, is excited to announce Oxford Academia, a program created in collaboration with Professor James Basker, a Barnard College/Columbia University professor and Rhodes Scholar.
 Professor Basker brings to Oxford Academia his 35 years of experience introducing high school students to the wonders of learning at Oxford, one of the most historic and prestigious universities in the world.
-Collectively, Putney and Professor Basker have welcomed to the Oxford campus thousands of bright, motivated high school and middle school students from all over the world.
+Collectively, Putney and Professor Basker have welcomed to the Oxford campus thousands of bright, motivated high school students from all over the world.

 What makes Oxford Academia different and special is the truly outstanding faculty that Dr. Basker has assembled for the program.
 They are Rhodes, Marshall, Gates, and British Academy scholars, with teaching posts at Oxford, Cambridge, Harvard, Columbia, and other top institutions.
 They have earned awards for excellence in the arts and sciences, in scholarship and in teaching, and they bring unparalleled energy and passion for their subjects to the classroom.
 They are the finest faculty assembled anywhere for a program like ours.